mustafakbaser/Python-YouTube-Downloader-Script/README.md

 </div>
 <br>

-This script developed with Python language, and this script was built using [pytube](https://pytube.io/en/latest/).
+This script developed with Python language, and this script was built using [pytube](https://pytube.io/en/latest/) library.

-If you like this Repo, Please click the :star:
+If you like this Repo, please click the :star:

 ## :man_astronaut: Show your support